seb-m/tars/README.md

 ## Description

-Provide data structure containers with protected memory.
+[Rust](http://www.rust-lang.org/) library implementing data structure containers with protected memory.

-At a low level this project implements a [custom allocator](http://seb.dbzteam.org/rs/tars/tars/malloc/index.html) inspired by [OpenBSD's malloc](http://www.openbsd.org/cgi-bin/man.cgi?query=malloc&arch=default&manpath=OpenBSD-current) which is used to allocate heap memory and provide memory protections used by data containers.
+At a low level this project implements a [custom allocator](http://seb.dbzteam.org/rs/tars/tars/malloc/index.html) inspired by [OpenBSD's malloc](http://www.openbsd.org/cgi-bin/man.cgi?query=malloc&arch=default&manpath=OpenBSD-current) which is used to allocate heap memory and provide memory protections.

 Two data containers are currently built on top of this allocator.
-They follow two common use cases where [ProtBuf](http://seb.dbzteam.org/rs/tars/tars/struct.ProtBuf.html) is a fixed-length array that can be used as buffer to handle data used in sensible operations like for instance internal buffers in crypto operations.
-Whereas [ProtKey](http://seb.dbzteam.org/rs/tars/tars/struct.ProtKey.html) extending `ProtBuf` is more adapted for storing and handling more persistent data like secret keys requiring more fine grained access control.
+They follow two common use cases where the first container [ProtBuf](http://seb.dbzteam.org/rs/tars/tars/struct.ProtBuf.html) is a fixed-length array that can be used as buffer to handle data used in sensible operations like for instance internal buffers in crypto operations.
+The second container [ProtKey](http://seb.dbzteam.org/rs/tars/tars/struct.ProtKey.html) extending `ProtBuf` is more adapted for storing and handling more persistent data like secret keys requiring more fine-grained access control.
+When used with its default allocator `ProtBuf` is particularly well adapted for handling small data buffers by possibly grouping them together on a same memory page and by caching empty pages when all buffers are deallocated.

 ### Known limitations

 * It's not currently possible to be sure if the compiler/LLVM won't do something unexpected such as optimizing-out instructions, or generate intermediate variables with copy of protected data on the stack.
-There's actually a lot of moving parts: language, compiler, code generation, target architectures...
+There's actually a lot of moving parts: language, compiler, code generation, target architectures.
 * Experimental code, interfaces may change.
-* Only tested on OS X and Linux (x86, x86_64).
+* Only tested on OS X and Linux (`x86`, `x86_64`).
 Not compatible with Windows.
-* Slow allocations compared to general purpose allocators.
+* Slow allocations compared to general purpose allocators albeit more optimized than naive `mmap` pages allocations in cases where `ProtBuf` is used with its default allocator.

 ## Documentation